i think i should have known the answer to this a long time ago, but please, don’t judge. :)posted almost 7 years ago

 A basic product from these companies doesn’t cost more to make, its mostly to do with the idea and perception they want you to have of the brand.

 I’m a Fashion Marketing student and we learn about the business side of the industry, not the designing side.
-So it’s mostly these reasons that actually affect the price and it’s the reason people pay these prices.posted over 5 years ago
+So it’s mostly these reasons that actually affect the price and it’s the reason people pay these prices.posted almost 6 years ago